 We use this to manually find the perfect focus.

 This tool is a micrometer.
 It adjusts in millimeters.
 It is more precise than the camera's original focusing ring.

 As Capture One states: "Start your editing with the sharpest possible details and most natural colors."

-You get all of the above for just 65 cents per slide!
 We like to say ...
 "Do it once and do it right."